 “He said to watch it or you’d tear me a new asshole.”

 Tess choked, and laughed hard.
 Steve had never heard her laugh with all the stops pulled.
 It was rich and hoarse and would have sounded right coming out of a grown woman.

 When she had herself under control, she shifted forward in her chair and studied the table.
 A pen and blank character sheet had been set out for her.
 “So how do I do this?” she said.

-Curt cut in, businesslike: “Roll four six-sided dice and add them together for each attribute.”
+Curt cut in, businesslike: “Roll four six-sided dice for each attribute and take the highest three and add them together.”

 “Yeah, I remember.”
 She looked up at Steve.
 “Sorry, I forgot my book.”

 “You can borrow mine,” said Rei, holding out the player’s guide.